Charitable Giving, Generosity, and… Taxes

 2. Start a Donor Advised Fund (DAF)

-donor advised fund is a financial vehicle that allows individuals to make a charitable contribution, realize the deduction immediately, and determine later what organization or church to actually give the money to.
+A donor advised fund is a financial vehicle that allows individuals to make a charitable contribution, realize the deduction immediately, and determine later what organization or church to actually give the money to.
 This is a convenient way to track generosity while allowing time to be very intentional about where the dollars go.
 One great option for opening a DAF is the National Christian Foundation on the basis of their Christ-centered focus, low fees, and user friendliness.

 The Tax Cuts & Jobs Act that was passed in 2017 made it even more advantageous to utilize a DAF for a “bunching” giving strategy.
-To learn more about how to optimize your giving with this strategy, read this article
+To learn more about how to optimize your giving with this strategy, read this article.

 3. Give Directly from an IRA